Fed blames oversight, management for Silicon Valley Bank collapse

 Supervisors didn’t act quickly enough

-Supervisors did identify SVB’s “interest rate risk deficiencies” as far back as 2020.
+Supervisors identified SVB’s “interest rate risk deficiencies” as far back as 2020.
 But they didn’t issue a finding on it until November 2022.
 SVB went under before supervisors downgraded the bank.

 Fed regulations were too weak

-Under the law, the Fed had the ability to implement stronger standards on banks like SVB, but did not.
-Republicans in Congress and banking lobbyists pushed the Fed to keep the standards narrowly tailored to the biggest banks.
+Under the law, the Fed had the ability to implement stronger standards on banks like SVB, but it did not.
+Republicans in Congress and bank lobbyists pushed the Fed to keep the standards narrowly tailored to the biggest banks.

 “While higher supervisory and regulatory requirements may not have prevented the firm’s failure, they would likely have bolstered the resilience of Silicon Valley Bank,” the report found.